 The Zika virus is transmitted mainly by the aedes species mosquito, which can be found throughout the world.
 For this reason, it's likely that outbreaks will continue to spread to new countries.

 How concerned should I be?

-If you're traveling to an area with known outbreaks of Zika virus, take precautions.
+If you're traveling to an area with known outbreaks of the Zika virus, take precautions.
 Preventive measures are focused on protection from infected mosquitoes.
 Use insect repellent containing DEET or picaridin, wear long sleeves and pants treated with permethrin, and stay indoors or in screened-in places when possible.